Mo0rBy/SRE_intro_to_IAC_and_Ansible/README.md

 We can confirm that Ansible is installed by using `ansible --version`.
 This command will give information on the installed Ansible version and the location of the default configuration directories.
 This machine is now the Ansible controller machine.

+This can also be done by navigating to the default directory where Ansible's config files are stored > `cd /etc/ansible`

 ### Manual SSH with Ansible
 To SSH into the agent machines, simply run `ssh vagrant@[machine-ip]`, where `[machine-ip]` is substituted for the machines IP address.

 Can test the the connection works by running any command.
 To exit back to the controller machine's terminal, use `Exit`.

+**MANUAL LOGIN MUST BE COMPLETED FIRST!!
+BEFORE ANSIBLE CAN AUTOMATICALLY LOGIN INTO THE MACHINE [FOR PLAYBOOKS]**

 ### Ansible configuration file, pinging and SSH login
 We can ping the machines using the Ansible command > `ansible all -m ping`